 - The role of schools as institutions of credentialing more than learning, whose major social function is to promote social access and preserve social advantage

 - Explorations in Big History, about the factors shaping the rise and fall of empires, with special emphasis on the role of fear and greed, war and profit

 - The art and craft of good writing, looking at examples of when it’s done really well and examining the approaches that ordinary writers like ourselves can use to infuse our writing with clarity and grace

 - Mini-reviews of books that cut across all these topics, mining them for key insights and cool quotes

 That’s the plan.
 I hope you will join me for what could prove to be an interesting ride.

-Syllabi for four courses I taught at Stanford, including links to course readings, tips on reading, and slides for each class
+Syllabi for five courses I taught at Stanford, including links to course readings, tips on reading, and slides for each class are available here

 Here’s a link to my CV, which has clickable links to: PDFs of all of my publications and course syllabi (with embedded links to readings and class slides)

 Here’s a link to my publications, with clickable links to PDFs of all of them.